 Of course, life can be a competition, but does it have to be our whole life?
 There can be benefits in comparing ourselves, it can push us to surpass ourselves and to learn from the example of others.
 The problem is that today competition has become an obsession and has replaced the search for virtue that we can more generally call value.
 This is obviously not a new phenomenon; the philosophers of the ancient world deplored it just as much.

 What we can be sure of is that the search for value brings more satisfaction and even happiness in that it repositions the attention on ourselves and not on others.
 Success can be the outcome of the search for value, but the search for value does not always guarantee it.
-Conversely, the pursuit of success for the sake of success almost certainly takes us away from the virtue of the simple fact that to please we are often encouraged to take shortcuts and eventually become corrupt.
+Conversely, the pursuit of success for the sake of success almost certainly takes us away from the virtue of the simple fact that to please or win we are often encouraged to take shortcuts and eventually become corrupt.

 Of course, success is more glorious simply because it usually translates into material success.
 It is much easier to show success than it is to show value, which is why in this world of comparisons we are more inclined to look for success.
 Value only comes to light in times of crisis, danger, and may even take the form of panache or even glory.
 The rest of the time, value is calm and silent since it is self-sufficient.